-Korn Ferry interacts with its stockholders to obtain stockholder views on various topics from our Company strategy to capital allocation and executive compensation.
-At the 2017 Annual Meeting, approximately 94% of the votes cast were in favor of the advisory vote to approve executive compensation.
-In consideration of the stockholder vote at the 2017 Annual Meeting, as well as the Company's increased performance, the Committee decided to maintain our executive compensation programs for 2018.
+At the 2019 Annual Meeting of Stockholders, approximately 94% of the votes cast were in favor of the advisory vote to approve executive compensation.
+In consideration of the stockholder vote at the 2019 Annual Meeting of Stockholders, as well as the Company's performance, the Committee decided to maintain our executive compensation programs for fiscal year 2020.
 The Company will continue to consider our stockholders' input in all facets of our business, including executive compensation.